geetbatth/tidyai/README.md

 ## Use
 Right-click any folder → "🧹 Tidy Up with TidyAI"

+## 🔄 Undo System
+TidyAI includes a powerful undo system that makes organization completely safe and reversible:

+### **How It Works**
+- **Automatic Backup**: Before organizing, TidyAI saves your current folder structure to a hidden `.tidyai` file
+- **Smart Detection**: When you run TidyAI on a previously organized folder, it detects the backup and offers to undo
+- **Complete Restoration**: Undo moves all files back to their exact original locations
+- **Next Run**: If you run TidyAI on a previously organized folder, it will offer to undo

+### **Technical Details**
+- Backup file: `.tidyai` (hidden JSON file in organized folder)
+- Contains: Original structure, new structure, timestamp, version info
+- Cleanup: Automatically removed after successful undo

 ## Uninstall
 `appwiz.cpl` → Remove "TidyAI" or run `Uninstall-TidyAI.ps1`